recryptproject/qtumbook/part3/ico.md

 https://github.com/TokenMarketNet/ico/blob/f5b3ac6b5773f707943289b6ab1914a6b4e30683/contracts/FlatPricing.sol#L22

 Note that this contract was written for Ethereum, whose smallest unit is `wei` (10^-9).
-However, QTUM inherits its ledger from Bitcoin, whose smallest unit is `satoshi` (10^-8).
+However, RECRYPT inherits its ledger from Bitcoin, whose smallest unit is `satoshi` (10^-8).

 So even though the constructor parameter name is `_oneTokenInWei`, what it really means is `_oneTokenInSatoshi`.

-The price for the public ICO is 100000 qtum satoshi (1000 MTK : 1 qtum).
+The price for the public ICO is 100000 recrypt satoshi (1000 MTK : 1 recrypt).

 ```
 solar deploy contracts/FlatPricing.sol '